Don't be in the dark.

 - Know any manual overrides for entry and exit to your property (like garage doors and/or property gates and doors).

-- Prepare an evacuation plan, including your transportation.
+- Think about evacuation including transportation.

 - Think about how you’ll preserve any food you have in your fridge and freezer.